alukach/alukach.github.io/content/posts/notes-on-cookies.md

 tags: [cookies]
 ---

-# Everything that I know about Cookies 🍪

 This is everything that I know about using cookies in web applications.
 Admittedly, I don't know a lot about cookies and should probably not be considered a source of authority on this topic.
 These are just notes I write while trying to learn about the subject.

 ## Why cookies?